 As you may gather from the photo, both hands are constantly in motion rotating slowly on a skeletonized disk around their common center of gravity.

-The design not only makes the timekeeper’s dial more entertaining to look at, but must also save some energy that would otherwise be lost transporting the minute hand counterclockwise to its “00″ position.
+The design not only makes the timekeeper’s dial more entertaining to look at but must also save some energy that would otherwise go to waste transporting the minute hand counterclockwise to its “00” position.

 Lacking the shield-like cover that hid the action of the pivoting minute hands, the new timepiece from Daniel Roth looks much more refined, partly due to a guilloche Clous de Paris motif on its face and the famous Cotes de Geneve pattern on the silver-colored dial base.

 I must also note that these promotional images (somewhat counterintuitively) don’t do this gorgeous timekeeper justice.
 The combination of heat-blued hands, painted rings on the sub-dials, as well as the way the shadows play on its vertical guilloche stripes looks fascinating if not plain mesmerizing.
 Perhaps, this particular model is one of the most elegant dress wristwatches that are currently available on the market.